Handling a cyber incident when an attack comes

-Picture this – you’ve closed down all of your endpoints, contacted your staff and any other relevant interested party including your customers.
+Picture this – you’ve closed down all of your endpoints and contacted your staff and any other relevant interested party including your customers.
 Your data is now recovered – hoorah, let’s pat each other on the back for a job well done.
-Not so fast – you’ve handled the initial crisis, now the real work begins.
-Here’s where you continue to proactively and aggressively monitor your network to ensure that there is no second or beyond, wave of attack.
-The first may have been an initial push to see how you react……or worse still, was a means to plant a sleeping timebomb in your network.
+Not so fast.
+You’ve handled the initial crisis, now the real work begins.
+Here’s where you continue to proactively and aggressively monitor your network to ensure that there is no second or beyond wave of attack.
+The first may have been an initial push to see how you react … or worse still, was a means to plant a sleeping timebomb in your network.

-As staff change roles, leave your organisation or where mergers, acquisitions, shifts to managed outsourced 3rd party services and more change – so too do your plans.
+As staff change roles, leave your organisation or where mergers, acquisitions and shifts to managed outsourced third-party services and more change – so too do your plans.

 Logging the results of an investigation are paramount for analysis post-incident and within your Cyber Incident Response Plan, even having a template supports the evidence collation and preservation when panic sets in and people have no idea what to collect.

 Post-mortem reviews are a critical step to truly understand what has happened and should feed into your Risk Management Planning.